benson338/Git-Cheat-Sheet/README.md

 > When merge conflicts occurs, git responds "Automatic merge failed; fix conflicts and then commit the result".
 The output from git status indicates that there are unmerged paths due to a conflict.
 The most direct way to resolve a merge conflict is to edit the conflicted file.
 Once the file has been edited, add the file to staging and then commit with a descriptive message.
 Git will see that the conflict has been resolved and creates a new merge commit to finalize the merge

 ### Git Collaboration

+> The git remote command is one piece of the broader system which is responsible for syncing changes.
+Records registered through the git remote command are used in conjunction with the git fetch, git push, and git pull commands.

+> The git remote command lets you create, view, and delete connections to other repositories.
+Remote connections are more like bookmarks rather than direct links into other repositories

+`git remote`

+> list the remote connections you have to other repositories

+`git remote -v`

+> to view the URL

+`git remote add [alias] [url]`

+`git remote add origin https://github.com/brad/proshop_mern`

+> create a new connection to a remote repository.
+After adding a remote, you’ll be able to use 'origin' as a convenient shortcut for URL in other Git commands

+#### Additional

+`git remote rm [alias]`

+> Remove the connection to the remote repository called [alias]